Madrid’s Best Tapas Bars

 Tel +34 91 531 68 77

-The answer to many Madrileños search for modern, sleek, tapas at a good price, Lateral has several strategic locations throughout Madrid.
+The answer to many Madrileños searches for modern, sleek, tapas at a good price, Lateral has several strategic locations throughout Madrid.
 Take a break from shopping your way down Calle Fuencarral with a medley of tapas at Lateral.
 But make sure to plan in some waiting time as the young and the fashionable flock here in droves for light dishes with a blast of flavor.
 Try the rolls of salmon filled with cream cheese and caramelized apples, a warm salad of grilled eggplant, caramelized onions, and goat cheese, or roasted pimientos de pardon with olive oil and sea salt-an emblematic tapa throughout Spain.